Loading...

 1. To generate a vowel report, do the following.

-2. To save the report as a RTF file, do one of the following.
+2. To save the report as an RTF file, do one of the following.

 4. To make changes to current grapheme inventory,